lilleman ba4503b4d1

 What you must supply (the only manual prep)

-2. SSO provider client id/secretoptional; password login works without them.
-Supplying a provider's creds via env activates it; no creds ⇒ no SSO button (see Social sign-in (SSO)).
+2. SSO provider client id/secretoptional; password login works without them (see Social sign-in (SSO)).

-Everything else is generated or seeded on first boot — Ory migrations, the dev signing key, the demo admin identity and its Keto roles, the Keto OPL model — so there is nothing else to hand-configure.
+Everything else is generated or seeded on first boot — Ory migrations, the dev signing key, the demo admin identity and its Keto permissions, the Keto OPL model.

 Social sign-in (SSO)

 Off by default — a clean clone is password-only.
-Kratos activates a provider purely from the environment (no code, no rebuild): set SELFSERVICE_METHODS_OIDC_ENABLED=true and SELFSERVICE_METHODS_OIDC_CONFIG_PROVIDERS to a JSON array of providers (google, microsoft, …), each carrying its client_id/client_secret and referencing the committed claims mapper ory/kratos/oidc/claims.jsonnet.
-The themed sign-in/register pages derive one button per provider from the live flow's oidc nodes, so no creds ⇒ no provider ⇒ no button, and the whole SSO section disappears when none are configured — no code change to add or remove one.
-Open-source Kratos has no native SAML — front it with an OIDC bridge (Ory Polis) and register that bridge as a generic OIDC provider the same way.
+Kratos activates a provider purely from the environment (no code, no rebuild): set SELFSERVICE_METHODS_OIDC_ENABLED=true and SELFSERVICE_METHODS_OIDC_CONFIG_PROVIDERS to a JSON array of providers, each carrying its client_id/client_secret and referencing the committed claims mapper ory/kratos/oidc/claims.jsonnet.
+The themed sign-in/register pages derive one button per provider from the live flow's oidc nodes, so no creds ⇒ no button, and the SSO section disappears entirely when none are configured.
+Open-source Kratos has no native SAML — front it with an OIDC bridge (Ory Polis) and register that bridge as a generic OIDC provider.

 Identity comes from Kratos; the hot path stays I/O-free by carrying coarse authorization in a locally-validated JWT, and Keto is reserved for the rare fine-grained, must-be-fresh check.